victoramsantos/netflix-backend/movies/README.md

 # Movies

-The **movies** microsservice take account of the movie domain.
+The **movies** microservice take account of the movie domain.
 Their APIs answer questions about movie details, genders of movies and searchs for movies.

 ## APIs
 - GET /movies